-It seems crazy to be celebrating the 20th anniversary of Korn’s groundbreaking third album, Follow The Leader, and yet here we are.
-Twenty years – quite literally a lifetime to younger readers who have grown up with the band.
-And perhaps those sounds that the band created all those years ago seem almost normal by today’s standards, a template that’s been endlessly copied, but rest assured they are not normal.
+It’s more than 25 years since Korn first erupted onto the metal scene, and the sounds they created back then sound almost normal by today’s standards, a template that’s been endlessly copied, but rest assured they are not normal.
 Korn were – and still are – one of a kind: ever evolving, always leading where others follow.

 It began in 1994, with their phenomenal self-titled debut album, a bolt out of the blue that was, to all intents and purposes, the birth of what became known as nu metal.
 An album so darkly brilliant that, even for Korn, it was difficult to supersede.
 By comparison, 1996’s Life Is Peachy seemed formulaic and rushed, by the band’s own admission a “fast food” album to capitalise on their success.
 “It had its moments, but half of us didn’t really like Life Is Peachy compared to the first album,” guitarist Head admits today.